homebrewing/brauhausjs/README.md

 CI=true npm test
 ```

-Pull requests will automatically be tested by Travis CI both in Node.js 0.6/0.8/0.9 and in a headless webkit environment (PhantomJS).
+Pull requests will automatically be tested by Travis CI both in Node.js 0.6/0.8/0.10 and in a headless webkit environment (PhantomJS).
 Changes that cause tests to fail will not be accepted.
+New features should be tested to be accepted.

 New tests can be added in the `test` directory.
 If you add a new file there, please don't forget to update the `test.html` to include it!